jouvetg/igm/igm/modules/preproc/optimize.md

 Of course, you may not have all these data, which is fine.
 You work with a reduced amount of data, however, you will have make assumptions to reduce the number of variables to optimize (controls) to keep the optimization problem well-posed (i.e., with a unique solution).

-All the data need to be assemblied in 2D raster grid in an netcdf file (called by default observation.nc) using convention variable names but ending with 'obs'.
-E.g. observation.nc contains fields 'usurfobs' (observed top surface elevation), 'thkobs' (observed thickness profiles, use nan or novalue where no data is available), 'icemaskobs' (this mask from RGI outline serve to enforce zero ice thickness outside the mask), 'uvelsurfobs' and 'vvelsurfobs' (x- and y- components of the horizontal surface ice velocity, use nan or novalue where no data is available), 'thkinit' (this may be a formerly-inferred ice thickness field to initalize the inverse model, otherwise it would start from thk=0).
+Thes data can be obtained using the IGM module `oggm_data_prep`, or loading these 2D gridded variables using module `load_ncdf_data` or `load_tif_data` using convention variable names but ending with `obs`.
+E.g. `usurfobs` (observed top surface elevation), `thkobs` (observed thickness profiles, use nan or novalue where no data is available), `icemaskobs` (this mask from RGI outline serve to enforce zero ice thickness outside the mask), `uvelsurfobs` and `vvelsurfobs` (x- and y- components of the horizontal surface ice velocity, use nan or novalue where no data is available), `thkinit` (this may be a formerly-inferred ice thickness field to initalize the inverse model, otherwise it would start from thk=0).

-**Use the IGM 'preprare_data' to download all the data you need using OGGM and the GlaThiDa database**
+**Use the IGM `oggm_data_prep` to download all the data you need using OGGM and the GlaThiDa database.**

 # General optimization setting